mbbrigitte/Ruby_Talk_Material/README.md

 train.csv and test.csv

 Two files with 70% (train) and 30% (test) of the data on flight delays.
+The data looks like this:

 X |ARR_DEL15| DAY_OF_WEEK |CARRIER| DEST| ORIGIN| DEP_TIME_BLK
 ------------ | ------------ | ------------ | ------------ | ------------ | ----------- | -------------